Applications open! Fill in the form below!

 April 15th 2021, 23:59 Anywhere on Earth passed

 Notifications of acceptance: May 7th, 2021

 The school welcomes applications from candidates all over the world, regardless of their level of expertise in Machine Learning or whether they are students or not; see FAQ.

-To apply for attending the school, you are required to fill the Application form below and provide the following information:
+To apply for attending the school, please fill in the form below.
+You will be required to provide the following information:

-- a statement of research interests: describe your research interests, projects related to ML you worked on or would like to work on, motivation for attending the summer school etc.
+a statement of research interests (min 500 characters, max 2000 characters): describe your research interests, projects related to ML you worked on or would like to work on, motivation for attending the summer school and so forth.

 Notes regarding the extended abstract

-- Accepted candidates who choose options (1) or (2) will present the projects as posters at the school, during the poster sessions.
+Accepted candidates who choose options (1) or (2) will have to present the projects as posters at the school, during the poster sessions.